‘PP Process’ is responsible for 90% of Sun’s Energy

 Scientists say, on a rare occasion when the two Carbon-14 atoms decay at the same time, it produces a signature which is similar to a pp nuclear reaction that happens in the Sun.

-It has been reported that Planned Parenthood...Read More
+It has been reported that researchers at the...Read More